oils-for-unix/oils/doc/variables.md

     var    foo  = "Hello $name"
     setvar foo  = 42 + a[2] + f(x, y)  # arbitrary expressions

-## Keywords Behave Differently in the Top-Level Scope vs. `proc` Scope
+## Keywords Behave Differently at the Top Level

+Keywords like `var` behave differently in the top-level scope vs. `proc` scope.
 This is due to the tension between shell's interactive nature and Oil's strictness.

-This sections describes the differences, but first here's a **practical summary**:
+### Usage Guidelines

+Before going into detail, here are some practical guidelines:

 - When using Oil interactively, use `setvar` only.
 Like Python's assignment operator, it creates or mutates a variable.
   - Short scripts (~20 lines) can also use this style.
-- Refactor longer programs into composable "functions" with `proc`.
-The first thing to do is wrap the whole program into `proc main(@argv)`.
+- Refactor long scripts into composable "functions", i.e. `proc`.
+First wrap the whole program into `proc main(@argv)`, and declare all variables.
+  - The `proc` may have `var` and `const` declarations.
+(This is more like JavaScript than Python.)
   - The top level should only have `const` declarations.
-(You can use `var`, but it has special rules at the top-level, explained below.)
+(You can use `var`, but it has special rules, explained below.)
-  - Inside a `proc`, you must **declare** all variables with `var` or `const`.
-    (This is more like JavaScript and less like Python.)
   - Use `setvar` to **mutate local** variables, and `setglobal` to mutate **globals**.
-  - Advanced usage: use `setref` to mutate `:out` params.

-That's all you really need to remember.
-The following sections go into more detail on the semantics of variables in top-level scope vs. `proc` scope.
+That's all you need to remember.
+The following sections go into more detail.

 ### The Top-Level Scope Has Only Dynamic Checks

-The "top-level" of the interpreter means you're not inside any shell function or `proc`.
-It's used in two situations:
+The "top-level" of the interpreter is used in two situations:

 - When using Oil **interactively**.
 - As the **global** scope of a batch program.

+("Top-level" means you're not inside a shell function or `proc`.)

 #### Interactive Use: `setvar` only